YINI-lang/YINI-spec/YINI-Specification.md

 Nesting sections must be attached to a existing section.
 If doing a section with level three, then there must be a section level 2 before.

-A special case is YINI documents with multiple level 1 sections, the the client's library reading the document must attach these level 1 section into one implicit section automatically.
+A special case is YINI documents with multiple level 1 sections, the client's library reading the document must attach these level 1 section into one implicit section automatically.
 The name of this "implicit section" is left for the library to decide.

 ```
 # SectionLevel1 #